Effective gravity and effective quantum equations in a system inspired by walking droplets experiments: Conclusion

-In this paper, the elastic medium and the concretion only evolve under the influence of an effective gravity.
-A possible kind of effective gravity field generated by the concretion has not been investigated in this article.
-(It could also be interesting in forthcoming studies to be inspired by another approach with quantum solitons~\cite{durt_1,durt_2}, also inspired by bouncing droplets experiments and de Broglie's double solution program, in which the appearance of an effective gravitation is predicted.)
+Our toy model, inspired by walking droplets experiments, naturally combines some effective quantum equations with some effective relativistic concepts, even with a small effective gravitational field.
+(Walking droplets systems, well-known for some quantum-like phenomena, also exhibit a kind of analogy with relativistic mechanics, as for instance an effective speed-dependent mass of walkers~\cite{bush_mass14}.)
+Nevertheless, at this step, our toy model does not present any stochastic phenomena.
+In order to give it randomness, one maybe could be inspired by the de Broglie–Bohm–Vigier approach in quantum mechanics~\cite{chebotarev_introdBBV} and/or recent studies~\cite{durt_afldb18,durt_chaos18} in a context closer to walking droplets systems.

-Finally, an accurate formalisation of a system with inhomogeneous natural transverse pulsations necessitates to take into account that proper time elapses differently at different points of space.
-In general relativity and in a Newtonian metric constant in time, the gravitational field implies a relation between the proper time and the `world time'.
-Here, by using the reference natural transverse pulsation, $\Omega_m$ (the one considered without external potential), this relation is very easy to interpret: the natural transverse period of the elastic medium expressed in `world time' is equal to the reference one expressed in proper time.
+To conclude we first mention the fact that quantum-like phenomena as well as general relativity-like phenomena also occur in a classical system has recently been studied in a very interesting paper~\cite{fort_cl_unruh}, therein with water waves.
+Next, we note that a possible kind of effective gravity field generated by the concretion has not been investigated in this article.
+In other words, the concretion behaves as a test particle in an effective gravitational field.
+(Let us also mention another approach with quantum solitons~\cite{durt_1,durt_2} -- also inspired by walking droplets experiments and de Broglie's double solution program -- in which the appearance of an effective gravitation is predicted.)
+It could be interesting in forthcoming studies to investigate if and how the `particle' concretion could also generate an effective gravitation.